videolabs/libdsm/README.md

   * Read file [Done, can be improved :)]
   * No write, lock, RPCs, etc. [Hum]

+## Support

+liBDSM has been tested/reported to work witht the following devices/OSes:

+* Windows 7
+* Windows 8
+* A cheap NAS whose name i can't remember :)
+* Guest Login on French Orange 'Livebox' (more testing is welcome as i don't have the box password)

+Feel free to contribute items to this list (or network trace of not working devices)

 ## Contributing

 * Fork elthariel/libdsm